 How do landslides occur?

 Most often, cloudbursts (even glacier bursts) trigger incessant rains that saturate the soil along the slopes and loosen it.
-The loose soil then gains momentum and gushes down with water and sweeps up everything in its path.
+The loose soil then gains momentum, gushes down with water, and sweeps up everything in its path.
 Such ecologically sensitive and fragile areas warrant better planning to stabilize the slopes and prevent catastrophic landslides.
 Since the primary reason for landslides is an unstable slope, it helps to pay attention to stabilizing it efficiently.

-Role of Gabion Retaining Walls in landslide mitigation
+Role of Gabion Retaining Walls in landslide protection

-Any landslide-vulnerable site warrants a detailed inspection of various factors before coming up with a solid mitigation plan.
-Stratigraphy, a study of the soil matrix, and identification of destabilizing forces are imperative.
+Any landslide-vulnerable site warrants a detailed inspection of various factors before developing a solid mitigation plan.
+Stratigraphy, a study of the soil matrix, and the identification of destabilizing forces are imperative.
 Gabion fascia is a very efficient way to counter slope instability.

-Double weld mesh gabions as a retaining wall are a low-cost landslide mitigation solution.
+Double-weld mesh gabions as a retaining wall are a low-cost landslide protection solution.
 Deployed easily and assembled quickly, the gabions are not just resilient and flexible but use on-site fill, making the entire process less cumbersome and faster.
 Additional advantages are permeability, free drainage, and no adverse environmental effects.

 The Gabion retaining walls act as a mass gravity structure providing stability to slopes against debris fall.
 The retaining walls provide support to the slopes by resisting lateral movement and pressure.
 Gabion retaining walls can be as high as 30 feet.